Like many things in life, we don’t tend to give our eyes an awful lot of thought. After all, they just sit there, don’t they?!

 Muscle control is also a crucial factor.
 Six muscles surround the eyes, and by exerting tension in unison, they help to give us an astounding amount of visual capability.

-Be honest – do you know any of their names or have you even thought about them before?
+Be honest – do you know any of their names or have you ever thought about them before?

 It is not for nothing that the eyes are known as ‘the windows to the soul’.
 Subtle changes in their appearance can reveal our thoughts and emotions at any given time.
 They also often dictate our mood – sending images and messages to the brain that alter our behaviour.
 Did you know that our eyes give us 55% of our emotions and thoughts?